 NanoPi NEO is available with 256 MiB or 512 MiB but only in single bank configuration.
 NanoPi Air is available with 512 MiB (also single bank).

 DRAM is clocked at 432 MHz by the hardware vendor.
-User:Tkaiser did some consumption and thermal measurements just to find out that the board pretty fast deadlocks when running lima-memtester regardless of DRAM clockspeed (happens within minutes) but as soon as an annoying fan will be added to FriendlyARM's heatsink blowing also air between heatsink and SoC the board survives lima-memtester running at 600 MHz for several hours (board found powered off after increasing up to 672 from userspace after another hour).
+User:Tkaiser did some consumption and thermal measurements just to find out that the board deadlocks pretty fast when running lima-memtester regardless of DRAM clockspeed (happens within minutes) but as soon as an annoying fan is added to FriendlyARM's heatsink blowing air between heatsink and SoC the board survives lima-memtester running at 600 MHz for several hours (board found powered off after increasing up to 672 from userspace after another hour).
 Since visual feedback is impossible on a board that lacks any display output we should consider 432 MHz to be a sane default since it both helps decreasing heat and consumption.